HFXLegion/HighDigitSAMs-Ultimate-Compilation/README.md

 ### S-300PMU-2 (SA-20B Gargoyle) Complex
 This incremental upgrade from the S-300PMU-1 features improved ABM capability and increased range.
 All components labelled as SA-20B in the mission editor.
 3D models by ERO.

-### Polyana-D4M1 C2 Vehicle
-This wheeled command vehicle is perfect for Skynet users to use as a node for their IADS.
-3D model by ERO.

-### S-300V (SA-12 Gladiator/Giant) Complex (contributed by LetMePickThat)
-The S-300V was a tracked, mobile area defense SAM with a particular focus on countering ballistic missiles.
-It features SARH guidance for the 9M82 anti-ballstic missile, and the 9M83 anti-aircraft.

 ### S-300VM (SA-23 Gladiator/Giant) Complex (contributed by LetMePickThat)
 This upgraded variant of the S-300V features Track-Via-Missile guidance and the extremely capable 9M82M anti-ballstic missile, in addition to the 9M83M missile, all on a tracked chassis.
+All components labelled as SA-23 in the mission editor, complete with custom 3D models created by ERO.

+### S-400 (SA-21 Growler) Complex (contributed by LetMePickThat)
+Lots of information about this complex is classified.
+This upgraded variant of the S-300V features Track-Via-Missile guidance and the extremely capable 9M82M anti-ballstic missile, in addition to the 9M83M missile, all on a tracked chassis.
+All components labelled as SA-23 in the mission editor, complete with custom 3D models created by ERO.

+### S-300V4 (SA-23 Gladiator/Giant) Complex (contributed by LetMePickThat)
+Lots of information about this complex is classified.
+This upgraded variant of the S-300VM features the extremely capable 9M82MV anti-ballstic missile, in addition to the 9M83MV missile, all on a tracked chassis.
 All components labelled as SA-23 in the mission editor, complete with custom 3D models created by ERO.

 ### 9K317 Buk-M1-2 (SA-17 Grizzly) Transporter/Erector/Launcher and Radar, 9A310M1-2